cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 # Miscellaneous

 * I prefer Update-SPSolution over the complete Retract/Remove/Add/Deploy cycle.
 Features get reactivated in the latter and that scares me.
 I sure know my VS Retract Features breaks the whole environment...
 * When using just Update-SPSolution to upgrade the WSP, remember to run Install-SPFeature on any newly created Features in your solution.
 It merely "installs" the Feature in the farm so you can activate it where you like.
-This is something that doesn't automatically happen when using Update-SPSolution opposed to the ful Retract/Remove/Add/Deploy cycle.
+This is something that doesn't automatically happen when using Update-SPSolution opposed to the full Retract/Remove/Add/Deploy cycle.
 * When you have issues with locked .dll's because they're still loaded in your PowerShell Shell (so annoying) be aware that you can launch new Shells inside your existing Shell.
 These Shells will be starting afresh and won't have old dll's loaded.
 Be aware that you'll have to close this Shell as well, using either exit, or the following approach, which will close the shell right after the last line in the CodeBlock is executed.

         PowerShell -Command {